 This is a little embarrassing, but here is our garage before.
 Eep.

-Our garage had become a catch-all area for too much stuff.
+Our 2-car garage floor had become a catch-all area for too much stuff.

 So gross.
 And while I hadn’t actually cleaned the garage floor (we’ve only lived here a year), I definitely have swept it out multiple times!

 Anyway – before pictures may be gross but they show just how much of a change you can make!
-So let’s move on to the cleaning, etching, and painting the garage floor!
+So let’s move on to the cleaning, etching, and painting the garage floor so you can see the end result!

 How to Paint and Epoxy a Garage Floor

-- Daich Coatings DAIHARD 100 (includes paint, epoxy, cleaner, decorative flakes, gloves, and a wooden stirring stick)
+- Daich Coatings DAIHARD 100 (includes concrete floor paint, epoxy, cleaner, decorative color flakes, gloves, and a wooden stirring stick)

 - deck brush with stiff bristles